 From these modest beginnings, MacKinnon was to become a world-recognized figure for her outstanding work for the Red Cross Society in Australia during and after World War 1.

 Based in Sydney, MacKinnon was active in charitable and political organisations such as the Women’s Liberal League from an early age.
-In 1914, she had developed the leadership skills, organizational abilities and gift for public speaking which placed her in a unique position to take up Lady Helen Munro Ferguson’s call to the women of Australia to assist in the war effort.
+In 1914, she had developed the leadership skills, organisational abilities and gift for public speaking which placed her in a unique position to take up Lady Helen Munro Ferguson’s call to the women of Australia to assist in the war effort.
 With the founding of the British Red Cross Society, Australian Division, MacKinnon became the foundation Honorary Secretary of the NSW Division.

 During the war, MacKinnon acted as honorary director of Red Cross branches and the director of the produce depot.
 Red Cross achievements in raising vast sums of money in Australia for the war effort and coordinating the shipping of tons of goods to support prisoners of war or wounded soldiers was the result of the tireless work of extraordinary women such as Mackinnon.